 Step 1: Preparing the Crust

-Start by combining 1 ½ cups of all-purpose flour, ½ cup of cold cubed unsalted butter, 2 tablespoons of granulated sugar, and ¼ teaspoon of salt in a mixing bowl.
-Use a pastry cutter or your fingers to mix until it resembles coarse crumbs.
-Gradually add ice water, one tablespoon at a time, just until the dough comes together.
-Roll it out and fit it into your pie pan.
-Blind bake the crust at 350°F (175°C) for about 15 minutes or until lightly golden.
+In a bowl, mix 1 ½ cups of flour, ½ cup cold cubed butter, 2 tablespoons sugar, and ¼ teaspoon salt.
+Cut the butter in until it looks like coarse crumbs.
+Add ice water, one spoon at a time, until dough sticks.
+Roll it out, put it in the pie pan, and bake at 350°F (175°C) for 15 minutes or until it’s light brown.

 Step 2: Making the Lemon Filling

-In a medium saucepan, whisk together 1 cup of granulated sugar, 2 tablespoons of cornstarch, and 1 cup of water.
-Cook over medium heat, stirring frequently until the mixture thickens.
-Remove from heat and temper in 3 large beaten egg yolks.
-Stir in ½ cup of fresh lemon juice, 1 tablespoon of lemon zest, and 2 tablespoons of unsalted butter until well combined.
-Pour the filling into the baked crust.
+In a saucepan, whisk 1 cup sugar, 2 tablespoons cornstarch, and 1 cup water.
+Cook on medium heat, stirring till it thickens.
+Take it off the heat and slowly mix in 3 beaten egg yolks.
+Add ½ cup lemon juice, 1 tablespoon zest, and 2 tablespoons butter.
+Stir well and pour into the crust.

 Step 3: Preparing the Meringue